DJUltis/toot-toot-engineering/README.md

  - plain text files in English

  No runtime dependencies, no libraries.
 Just this, you are looking at it.
 The magic is that there is no magic to this, just read the whole thing as a human or an agent, and you'll understand everything.
 Human, to begin, just tell your agent, "you got this".

+## What’s also novel is not the components.
+It’s the placement.

+Most AI tooling tries to improve things:

+inside the model

+inside prompts

+inside agents

+inside orchestration layers

+Toot Toot Engineering moves improvement outside all of that.

 ![how toot toot engineering helps AI agents](how-toot-toot-engineering-helps.png)
 ## Main features